 Consider the following data,

-  - Now the first step is to insert a pivot table to the data.
-In the Insert tab under the tables section click on the pivot table and a dialog box appears.
+- Now the first step is to insert a pivot table into the data.
+In the Insert tab under the tables section, click on the pivot table, and a dialog box appears.

-  We can add pivot table either in a new worksheet or in the same worksheet.
+We can add a pivot table either in a new worksheet or in the same worksheet.

 - In the new worksheet where the excel takes us, we can see the fields section we discussed earlier.
 Drag Condition in Rows Fields and Product Id’s in Values.

 - We can see on the left that the report has been created for the pivot table.